rikanair/precarity/index.md

 ---
 layout: default
-title: Precarity in Research Working Group
+title: Research Precarity Working Group
 ---

 ### Against Precarity in Research Careers

-The **Precarity in Research Working Group** is a collective initiative taking action to reduce the level and impact of employment precarity across research-related careers in higher education institutions.
+The **Research Precarity Working Group** is a collective initiative taking action to reduce the level and impact of employment precarity across research-related careers in higher education institutions.

 ---

-### PRWG's Vision
+### Vision

 To take collective action to reduce the level and impact of employment precarity in research, professional services, and technical roles.